rishikesh-yelne/ProgrammingChallenge/README.md

 4. **PostgreSQL**:
 - PostgreSQL needs to be installed on the system to run the script file provided [here](https://github.com/rishikesh-yelne/ProgrammingChallenge/blob/master/db-scripts.psql). <br />
 - Installation link is available [here](#resources-used) in **Backend/PostgreSQL** section. <br />
+- Additionally, add the path of bin folder to the ```PATH``` environment variable. <br />
-- To check if CLI has been installed correctly on the system, run the following command on cmd. <br />
+- To check if PostgreSQL has been installed correctly on the system, run the following command on cmd. <br />
     ```console
     psql --version
     ```